akincioglusinan/Exam-.NetCore-WebApi-MVC/README.md

 It offers creating English exams based on published articles of wired.com.

-Exam project occures 5-tier onion architecture.
+Exam project occures 5-Tiers Onion Architecture.

-Core layer is the top and then Entity, DataAccess, Business and Api or MVC.
+Core layer is at the top with Entity, DataAccess and the sub layers Business and Api or MVC.
+For Authentication is used Jwt Token and for database is used SqLite.

 The project has been designed two different parts, .Net Core MVC and the other one .Net Core Web-Api.